babatundelmd/Christmas-Messages-Api/README.md

 # Christmas-Messages-Api
-It's that time of the season.
+It's that time of the year.
 A time to share and connect with your loved ones, and what better way than to send them lovely yuletide messages.

 # API Documentation
 Allowed HTTPs rquests: